ruthcfong/pytorch_models/README.md

 TODO-misc:
 * define `get_transform` to provide the right data transformations for each task.

-Models were taken from [http://netdissect.csail.mit.edu](http://netdissect.csail.mit.edu).
+Model definition and weights were taken from [http://netdissect.csail.mit.edu](http://netdissect.csail.mit.edu).